-I am pleased to announce that Hamm Clinic is moving!
+The Hamm Clinic has completed our move!
 In recent months, we have been through a comprehensive assessment of our space, prioritizing the creation of a trauma-responsive, culturally responsive space for our clients.
 We imagined a space which is easily accessible to all with free parking and an environment in which our clients can feel comfortable and safer.
-With the support of our Board of Directors, we have decided to move to a new space in St. Paul, just across the river.
+With the support of our Board of Directors, we have moved to a new space in St. Paul, just across the river.

-We might be leaving the Hamm Building, but Hamm Clinic is not going anywhere!
 We will continue to serve our St. Paul community using our Healing Together™ Model of Care in a physical environment aligned with our clients’ recovery needs.
-Our space will be comprehensive, welcoming to all, and nurturing.
+Our space is comprehensive, welcoming to all, and nurturing.

 Please consider joining us in this effort by donating to our capital campaign.
-Your gift will help us to have the resources to design the best space possible for our client’s needs.
-You will help us to fulfill a vision in which our clinical team will have all the tools available to ensure our clients receive the high-quality interdisciplinary mental health care we have been known for over the past 67 years.
+Your gift will complete funding which designed the best space possible for our client’s needs.
+You will help us to fulfill a vision in which our clinical team has all the tools available to ensure our clients receive the high-quality interdisciplinary mental health care we have been known for over the past 67 years.

 I look forward to updating you on our progress.
 Thank you for helping us to continue to grow!
 We cannot do it without you.